ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 The levels allow you to configure and manage Express Gateway without having to concern yourself with details that may not be relevant to you as a user, operator, administrator or developer.
 The lower the level, the higher the complexity.

 #### gateway.config.yml
-All of the application functionality is embodied in gateway.config.yml.
+All of the gateway's functionality is defined and described in `gateway.config.yml`.
 This config file describes the entire gateway's microservices and API operations at a glance.

 gateway.config.yml is made up of the following sections: